ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 <a name="shp"></a>

 ## Using shapefiles
-A shapefile is a data format developed by [ESRI](http://www.esri.com) used to hold information on spatial objects.
+Shapefiles are a data format developed by [ESRI](http://www.esri.com) used to hold information on spatial objects.
 Despite the name, a shapefile consists of a few different files:

 Mandatory files:

-- .shp, The main file containing the geometry data
+.shp, The main file containing the geometry data

-- .shp, An index file
+.shx, An index file

-- .dbf, An attribute file holding information on each object
+.dbf, An attribute file holding information on each object

 Additional files:

-- .prj, A file containing information on the Co-ordinate Reference system
-- .shp.xml, a file containing object metadata, citations for data, etc.
+.prj, A file containing information on the Co-ordinate Reference system .shp.xml, a file containing object metadata, citations for data, etc.
 And many more!

 We are going to use a shapefile of the World's Freshwater Ecoregions provided by [The Nature Conservancy](http://www.feow.org) to investigate the range of the Brown Trout in Europe using data from the [GBIF database](http://www.gbif.org).